-As a participant in the Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), and the Emergency Solutions Grant Program (ESG), Henrico County will prepare an Annual Action Plan for submission to the US.
-Department of Housing and Urban Development.
-The 2023-24 Annual Action Plan will include the County's proposed uses of CDBG, HOME, and ESG funds for the program year beneficies County States and CDBG.
-HOME. giming October 1, 2023, through September 30, 2024.
-Henrico County will conduct a public hearing at 7:00 pm, Wednesday, February 8, 2023, at the Eastern Hearico Recreation Center, 1440 N : aburnum Avenue.
-Richmond VA 23223.
-The public hearing provides the public with an opportunity to express opinions on community develop-ment needs in Henrico County and past performance of community development programs as reported in the 2021-22 CAPER.
-To review the 2021-22 CAPER, please visit our website at henrico.zs/revit/public data.
-The County encourages all residents to attend, especially those who are low and moderate-income or reside in low- and moderate-income com-mutities, to share their opinions about community development needs in the County.
-Needs may linclude housing, enhancement of neighbor-hoods, expansion of economic opportunities, or any other community needs that residents consider important.
+As a participant in the Community Development Block Grant (CDBG), HOWE Investment Partnerships Program (HOME), and the Emergeocy Solutions Grant Program (ESG), Renrico County will prepare an Annual Action Plan for submission to the U.S. Department of Housing and Urban Development.
+The 2022-24 Annual Action Plan will include the County's protoced uses of CDBA, HOME, and ESG funds for the program year be-ginning October 1, 2023, through September 30, 2024.
+Henrico County will conduct a public hearing at 7:00 pm, Wednesday, February 5, 2023, at the Eastern Hearico Recreation Center, 1440 N Jab-umum Avenue.
+Richardond VA 2323.
+The public hearing provides the urnum Avenue, Richmond VA 23223.
+The public hearing provides the public with an opportunity to express opinions on community develop-ment needs in Henrico County and past performance of community de-velopment programs as reported in the 2021-22 CAPER.
+To review the 2021-22 CAPER, please visit our website at henricous/revit/public data.
+The County encourages all residents to attend, especially those who are low- and moderate-income or reside in low- and moderate-income com-mutition to chara the opinions about common domain domain and mutilities, to share their opinions about community development needs in the County.
+Needs may include housing, enhancement of neighber-hoods, expansion of recoromic opportunities, or any other community needs that residents consider important.

 This public hearing will be an in-person meeting.
 There will be no oppor-tunity to participate virtually.
-Comments may be provided in advance of the public hearing by email to revitalizations there ico.us or by phone to (804) 501-7617.
+Comments may be provided in advance of the public hearing by email to revitalization@henrico.us or by phose to (804) 501-7617.

-Inclement Weather: In the event of inclement weather, please visit our website, henrico.us/revit the morning of Wednesday, February 8, 2023, for updated meeting information.
+Inclement Weather: In the event of inclement weather, please visit our website, henrichus/revit the morning of Wednesday, February 8, 2023, for updated meeting information.